On this page |

 -

+You can use the above steering forces with regular particles by setting the steering force Output Attribute parameter to POP force.
 You can also use regular particle simulation forces (for example, the POP Wind node) as behavior nodes.
-However, because those forces don’t have Weight parameters, the solver will add them directly instead of normalizing them with other forces.
+However, because the regular particle simulation forces don’t have Weight parameters, the solver will simply add these forces to the other forces on the agent instead of first normalizing them.

-Using the Path shelf tool
+Path shelf tool ¶

 -